gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_4_migrating.md

 ## Introduction

-This guide explains how to migrate your Python code from using the OpenAI ChatCompletion API to the Azure Inference Chat Completion API.
-You will learn about the required environment setup, the mapping of API parameters, and see side-by-side code examples for both APIs.
-The goal is to help you transition your chat completion workloads to Azure AI Foundry services with minimal changes.
+This guide explains how to migrate your code from using the OpenAI Chat Completion API to the Azure AI Inference Chat Completion API.
+You will learn about the differences in API parameters, authentication, and see side-by-side code examples to help you update your applications.

 ## Prerequisites

 - Python 3.8 or later
 - Access to Azure AI Foundry services

+## 1. Authentication

+Azure AI Foundry provides secure access to AI models through key-based authentication or Microsoft Entra ID.
+For the Azure Inference SDK, you typically use key authentication.

+To obtain your endpoint and key:

+1. Go to the Azure AI Foundry portal.
+2. Select your deployment.
+3. From the **SDK** dropdown, select **Azure Inference SDK**.
+4. Choose **Authentication type** as **Key Authentication**.
+5. Copy the **Key** and **Endpoint** values.

-## 1. Developer environment setup
+## 2. Developer environment setup

-Select your preferred operating system and follow the steps to set up your environment.
+Select your preferred operating system and follow the steps below.

 === "Windows (PowerShell)"

     1. Open a terminal (PowerShell).
-    2. Create a new project folder:
+    2. Create a project folder:
         ```powershell
         mkdir azure-inference-migration
         cd azure-inference-migration